EdApp by SafetyCulture

 Talking with them about their career goals lets you take a closer look at how well their individual goals align with your company’s objectives.
 That way, you can tailor targeted development plans that address both their personal growth and organizational needs.
 This also helps them understand how every effort they make influences the bigger picture.

-Keep in mind that by showing acknowledgment and support, your employees will likely be more engaged and motivated at work.
+By showing acknowledgment and support, your employees will likely be more engaged and motivated at work.
 This leads to increased job satisfaction, higher retention rates, and enhanced productivity.
 That’s the ideal scenario for every company striving for success.

 What are career goals?